PyJaipur/100DaysOfCode/soumilk/NYU meetup.md

       learned.
 Even if a project is common, what the matter of concern is can you built it!
   <br>
 -> Q. Being in a Tier-3 college affect our placement in tech giants ?
 I mean like students from IITs or IISCrs get a priority?
    A. Now this barrier is fading out.
 Companies do not really care about your college, all they care about is your skill.
-This is the <br> reason why most of the companies are conducting online competitions.
+This is the reason why most of the companies are conducting online competitions.
       <br>